rwesterflan/swmeppel-planbord/README.md

-This is the original code for the SWMeppel Planbord, running on http://planbord.swmeppel.nl
+This is the software running for the Seniorweb Meppel Scheduling System, at https://planbord.swmeppel.nl

-Since this will be rewritten, it's not going to get any updates.
-Probably.
+Originally written in 2013, it's time to improve code and introduce new features.